0% balance transfer offers were hot back in the mid-2000s.

 Without interest being charged on each and every credit card statement, all of your payment goes toward that principle which is how you eliminate debt.

-For the second part, building wealth, it’s relatively straighforward.
+As for the second part, building wealth, it’s relatively straightforward.

 People would take the 0% balance transfer offer and transfer as much as they can to their bank account.

-From there, it would go into a building a CD ladder, or a high-yield savings account.
+From there, it would go into building a CD ladder or a high-yield savings account.